JamesSkemp/words/content/post/coldfusion-mx-7-hosting-for-free.md

 +++
-title = "ColdFusion MX 7 hosting, for free?" summary = "That's right, you can get a small amount of free disk space on a ColdFusion MX box, for almost nothing." draft = false comments = true date = "2006-11-12T12:21:00-06:00"
+title = "ColdFusion MX 7 hosting, for free?" description = "That's right, you can get a small amount of free disk space on a ColdFusion MX box, for almost nothing." draft = false comments = true date = "2006-11-12T12:21:00-06:00"